Roundup Speculative

 And That’s What Makes This Beautiful

-But the theories, the frame-by-frame trailer analysis, the endless Reddit debates — all of that is part of the experience.
+The theories, the frame-by-frame trailer analysis, the endless Reddit debates: all of that is part of the experience.
 Waiting for GTA 6 is already playing GTA 6, in a way.
 We’re building the game in our heads before we even hold it in our hands.

-And when November 19, 2026 finally arrives, when we boot up the game and discover what Rockstar has actually been cooking… we’ll forget every single one of these theories in five minutes.
+When November 19, 2026 finally arrives and we discover what Rockstar has actually been cooking, we’ll forget every single one of these theories in about five minutes.
 Unless Jason really does die.
 Then we can say we called it.

-Sound off in the comments: which theory do you think is most credible — and which one is the most ridiculous?
-I’ve got my picks, but I’ll let you guess.
+Sound off in the comments: which theory strikes you as most credible, and which one is the most ridiculous?

 Share